Have been granted permanent right of residence

 Citizens of countries outside the EU/EEA must obtain a residence card

-How to get the residence card
+How to obtain your residence card

 If you are under the age of 18, your parents/guardian must accompany you to the police.